Invincible011/Python-Programming/README.md

 # Python-Programming
-# This code is an exercise solution for a particle level in Python Class.
+# This code is an exercise solution for a particular level in Python Class.